Rectal prolapse: Perineal procedures

 This procedure can be carried out under local anaesthetic.
-After reduction of the prolapse, a subcutaneous suture (a stich under the skin) or other material is placed encircling the anus, which is then made taut to prevent further prolapse.
+After reduction of the prolapse, a subcutaneous suture (a stitch under the skin) or other material is placed encircling the anus, which is then made taut to prevent further prolapse.
 Placing silver wire around the anus first described by Thiersch in 1891.
 Materials used include nylon, silk, silastic rods, silicone, Marlex mesh, Mersilene mesh, fascia, tendon, and Dacron.
 This operation does not correct the prolapse itself, it merely supplements the anal sphincter, narrowing the anal canal with the aim of preventing the prolapse from becoming external, meaning it remains in the rectum.
-This goal is achieved in 54-100% cases.
+This goal is achieved in 54–100% cases.
 Complications include breakage of the encirclement material, fecal impaction, sepsis, and erosion into the skin or anal canal.
 Recurrence rates are higher than the other perineal procedures.
 This procedure is most often used for people who have a severe condition or who have a high risk of adverse effects from general anesthetic, and who may not tolerate other perineal procedures.

-Internal rectal intussusception
+Internal rectal prolapse

-Internal rectal intussusception (rectal intussusception, internal intussusception, internal rectal prolapse, occult rectal prolapse, internal rectal procidentia and rectal invagination) is a medical condition defined as a funnel shaped infolding of the rectal wall that can occur during defecation.

-This phenomenon was first described in the late 1960s when defecography was first developed and became widespread.
-Degrees of internal intussusception have been demonstrated in 40% of asymptomatic subjects, raising the possibility that it represents a normal variant in some, and may predispose patients to develop symptoms, or exacerbate other problems.

-Symptoms

-Internal intussusception may be asymptomatic, but common symptoms include: